shiva1515/shiva1515.github.io/_posts/2019-06-08-Adversarial-Autoencoder.md

                 optimizer.step()

 ..
-to see full code visit click on above link
+to see the full training code visit click on above link

 ```
 **Sampling:**<br/>